crownstone/bluenet/docs/TRACKABLE_PARSER.md

 #### Remove filter result packet

 A [result code](./PROTOCOL.md#result-codes) packet is returned on this command.
-ERR_SUCCESS: filter was found and deallocated.
+- `SUCCESS`: filter was found and deallocated.
 Progress was started.
-ERR_NOT_FOUND: filter wasn't found.
+- `NOT_FOUND`: filter wasn't found.
 Progress was started.

 *************************************************************************